Znunu/ainet/README.md

 Defines structs for the network itself and implements backpropagation
 ### Main.c
 Defines structs for training data and implements gradient descent
+### Dependencies
+A library for basic matrix and vector manipulation and multiplication is used